standsleeping/design-kit/docs/reference/visual-language.md

 In a sidebar's icon state the row centers around its icon, but the left-border indicator stays at the container's edge regardless.

-The active border, the focus ring, hover, and disabled all live on the same element — the focusable child (`<a>`, `<button>`), not on a structural wrapper (`<li>`).
+The active border, the focus ring, hover, and disabled all live on the same element: the focusable child (`<a>`, `<button>`), not on a structural wrapper (`<li>`).
 Putting the active indicator on the wrapper while the focus ring lives on the link puts the two at different x-coordinates and produces a visible gap between them when both fire.
 Promote level indents and any decorations into the focusable element so the wrapper stays a pure semantic shell.
 See `STATE_BELONGS_TO_INTERACTIVE` in system-principles.

 ### Auto-collapse on viewport shrink